aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/Setprize.md

 # Setprize

-Mark a Caravan prize medal as obtained via its [Medal](../../Enums%20and%20IDs/Medal.md) id or the caller's anim state which also removes it from the caravan list.
+Mark a Caravan prize medal as obtained via its [Medal](../../Enums%20and%20IDs/Medal.md) id or the caller's [animstate](../../Entities/EntityControl/Animations/animstate.md) which also removes it from the caravan list.
 This can also mark any prize medal as obtained via its prize id.

 ## Syntax